 Photography as an art is so much more than the technical.
 It doesn’t matter what equipment you use as long as your images have something to say.
-In this monthly column, photographers Laurie Klein and Shelley Vandegrift offer words of inspiration followed by our monthly photo challenge assignment to help you tap into the art and soul of […]
+In this monthly column, photographer Laurie Klein offers words of inspiration followed by our monthly photo challenge assignment to help you tap into the art and soul of […]

 Film development is, arguably, the most important part of the process.